ibisek/stm32common/README.md

 It took me some years to come to this state.
 I would really appreciate such a repo those years ago - not only to just to stupidly copy and use the code but also to learn some stuff.

-From my personal experience I know the beginnings with STM32 could be hard and thus I hope this will aid you folks a little bit with your nasty shenanigans ;)
+From my personal experience I know the beginnings with STM32 could be hard and thus I hope this will aid you folks a little bit with your shenanigans ;)